 - Has received appropriate standard treatment without success (or no standard treatment exists for the patient’s condition) and no satisfactory alternative drug is available.

 - Is ineligible or, due to geographical limitations, cannot participate in any ongoing clinical study.

 - Meets inclusion and exclusion criteria.

-- The treatment was approval by the relevant ethics committee.
+- The treatment was approved by the relevant ethics committee.

-Once a regulatory agency approves VB-111 for commercial use, existing expanded access programs will be phased out.
+Once a regulatory agency approves VB-111 for commercial use, existing expanded access programs in that jurisdiction will be phased out.